Special Considerations in People With HIV

 Rating of Recommendations: A = Strong; B = Moderate; C = Optional

-Approximately 1.2 million persons in the United States are living with human immunodeficiency virus (HIV).
-Most of these individuals are in care, and many are on antiretroviral therapy (ART) and have well-controlled disease.1 Similar to COVID-19, HIV disproportionately affects racial and ethnic minorities and persons of lower socioeconomic status in the United States;2 these demographic groups also appear to have a higher risk for worse outcomes with COVID-19.
-Information on HIV and severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) coinfection is evolving rapidly.
+Approximately 1.2 million persons in the United States are living with HIV.
+Most of these individuals are in care, and many are on antiretroviral therapy (ART) and have well-controlled disease.1 Similar to COVID-19, HIV disproportionately affects racial and ethnic minorities and persons of lower socioeconomic status in the United States;2 these demographic groups also appear to have a higher risk for severe outcomes with COVID-19.
+Information on SARS-CoV-2/HIV coinfection is evolving rapidly.
 The sections below outline the current state of knowledge regarding the prevention and diagnosis of SARS-CoV-2 infection in people with HIV, treatment and clinical outcomes in people with HIV who develop COVID-19, and management of HIV during the COVID-19 pandemic.
 In addition to these Guidelines, the Department of Health and Human Services (HHS) Panel on Antiretroviral Guidelines for Adults and Adolescents has developed the Interim Guidance for COVID-19 and Persons with HIV.

 Prevention of COVID-19 in People With HIV

-The COVID-19 Treatment Guidelines Panel (the Panel) recommends using the same approach in advising persons with HIV on the strategies to prevent acquisition of SARS-CoV-2 infection as used for people without HIV (AIII).
+The COVID-19 Treatment Guidelines Panel (the Panel) recommends using the same approach for advising persons with HIV on the strategies to prevent acquisition of SARS-CoV-2 infection that is used for people without HIV (AIII).
 There is currently no clear evidence that any antiretroviral (ARV) medications can prevent the acquisition of SARS-CoV-2 infection.

 Diagnostic and Laboratory Testing for COVID-19 in People With HIV